corbinmuraro/corbinmuraro.com/_posts/2017-01-28-screenkraut.md

 ![sketches](images/screenkraut-images/screenkraut-sketch.jpeg){:class="magnify"}

-Screenkraut's design centered around this idea of on-the-fly presentation building, in which it takes as few clicks as possible to create a presentation and as little effort as possible to share a presentation.
+Screenkraut’s design centered around this idea of on-the-fly presentation building, in which it takes as few clicks as possible to create a presentation and as little effort as possible to share a presentation.
 In the process of building a super simple product, we tried to remain cognizant of the use cases that we were eliminating, striking a balance between a simple product and a useful product.

 ![presentation builder](images/screenkraut-images/screenkraut-main.png){:class="centered-image"}